 Best Snorkeling: Le Taha’a Island Resort & Spa, French Polynesia

 Bora Bora is synonymous with French Polynesia, but there are islands of equal tropical paradise status.
-Take this private islet close enough to see Mount Otemanu and the vanilla island (Taha’a) but refreshingly remote feeling with only 58 overwater bungalows and beach villas.
-It’s the sole Relais & Chateaux property in the country, which is like a stamp of approval indicating the cuisine is incomparable.
+Take this private islet close enough to see Mount Otemanu and the vanilla island (Taha’a) but refreshingly remote feeling with only 58 overwater bungalows, suites, and beach villas.
+It’s one of only three Relais & Chateaux property in the country, which is like a stamp of approval indicating the cuisine is incomparable.
 Indeed, from Polynesian-themed buffets and live grill that come with a side of traditional Tahitian music and dance to quieter French-Polynesian fusion dinners at Ohiri and seaside lunches of poisson cru, it’s mouthwatering.

 The design throughout is special, incorporating elements signature to the islands—think a lobby that echoes an outrigger canoe, coconut handicrafts, and a verdant treehouse-like restaurant.
 Deep-sea fishing, sailing, diving and waterfall hiking are on offer, but a morning snorkeling through the coral garden—which feels like floating through the best aquarium in the world—is the most awe-inspiring use of your time.